neverendingqs/serverless-dotenv-plugin/README.md

 > exclude: ...

-If you do not want all of them to be injected into your lambda functions, you can blacklist the unnecessary ones them with the `exclude` option.
+If you do not want all of them to be injected into your lambda functions, you can blacklist the unnecessary ones with the `exclude` option.

 Example: